-When Taliban forces took control of Afghanistan's capital city of Kabul on 15th August 2021 it marked the end of an adventure that had begun nearly twenty years earlier with the US-led invasion.
+When Taliban forces took Kabul on 15 August 2021, it marked the end of the Western intervention that had begun nearly twenty years earlier with the US-led invasion.

-The fall of Afghanistan triggered a seismic shock in the West where US president Joe Biden announced an end to America’s intervention in conflicts overseas.
+The fall of Afghanistan triggered a seismic shock in the West, where US President Joe Biden announced an end to America’s involvement in conflicts overseas.
 In Afghanistan itself it produced terror for the future for those who had worked with and grown up under the coalition-supported administration.

 Why was Afghanistan lost?
 Can it be regained?
-What does this moment in history mean?
-Who is to blame?
-What happens next?
-Losing Afghanistan features fifteen critical essays by analysts, politicians, soldiers, commentators and practitioners that explain what happened in Afghanistan and why, and what the future holds both for its people and for the future of liberal intervention.
+And what happens next?
+Edited by international development expert Brian Brivati, this collection of twenty-one essays by analysts, politicians, soldiers, commentators and practitioners – interspersed with powerful eyewitness testimony from Afghan voices – explains what happened in Afghanistan and why, and what the future holds both for its people and for liberal intervention.

 Share this book